SShaDe: scalable shape deformation via local representations: Introduction and related work

 A common workaround is to introduce a low-resolution reference graph on which the ARAP energy can be computed efficiently \cite{zorin1997interactive,habermann2020deepdynamic}.
 This leads to two challenges: 1) how to efficiently and accurately subsample the geometry while preserving the topology of the high-resolution mesh and 2) how to transfer the deformation computed on low-resolution vertices to the high-resolution geometry without introducing artifacts and errors.
-The first is often a trade-off between efficiency and keeping correspondence information between the high- and low-resolution version.
+The task of obtaining a good sampling of the mesh is often a trade-off between efficiency and keeping correspondence information between the high- and low-resolution version.
+The front propagation method proposed by Peyr\'{e} \etal~\cite{peyre:2006:geodesic} proved to be very effective in computing a farthest point sampling of the surface.
+Maggioli \etal~\cite{maggioli:2023:rematching} refined this method by constructing a sampling of the surface that induces a low-resolution triangle mesh which is topologically equivalent to the input shape.
+Obtaining a meaningful transfer of information from the low-resolution to the high-resolution is more challenging.
 For applications like avatar animation this is not a problem as a single deformation graph is sufficient \cite{habermann2020deepdynamic} but for general shapes retaining this information is not trivial \cite{jiang2020bijective}.
-However, this information is crucial for the second step where the low-resolution information needs to be transferred on the high-resolution vertices.
-The deformation of intermediate vertices is going to be a mixture of the deformation of surrounding low-resolution vertices.
-If not handled correctly, the interpolation might cause artifacts on boundaries and when the surface orientation changes (see Figure~\ref{fig:lrf-example}).
-Solutions for this problem in multi-resolution settings have been proposed for specific energies \cite{shi2006fast,yuan2022nerf} and data types \cite{zhou2005large,Yifan:NeuralCage:2020} but we will present an approach that works independently for any mesh.
+However, this information is crucial for transferring the low-resolution information to the high-resolution vertices -- the high-resolution deformation should be obtained by mixing the deformations of the surrounding low-resolution vertices, but if not handled correctly, the interpolation might cause artifacts on boundaries and when the surface orientation changes.
+Solutions for this problem in multi-resolution settings have been proposed for specific energies \cite{shi2006fast,yuan2022nerf} and data types \cite{zhou2005large,Yifan:NeuralCage:2020}, but they are not suitable for a more general setting where one has to deal with arbitrary meshes.
+Another solution, more robust and general, has been proposed by Melzi \etal~\cite{melzi:2019:gframes} by using local reference frames at vertices.
+By using intrinsic quantities like surface normals and gradient vectors, the authors are able to define a local reference frame at each vertex that is invariant to isometric deformations of the shape.
+More similar in spirit to our work is the contribution from Morsucci \etal~\cite{morsucci:2018:fastarap}, where the authors propose the construction of a low-resolution graph connectivity on which edge constraints can be easily defined and efficiently solved.
+The paper also proposes an approach for extending the deformation by interpolating the rigid transformations of the control points via a distance-based weighting.
+While this method proves to be both efficient and effective, it is only suitable for deformations that are defined via edge lengths, excluding a variety of possible applications.